GO:OD AM

 GO:OD AM is the third studio album by American rapper Mac Miller.
 It was released on September 18, 2015, by REMember Music and Warner Bros.
 Records.
 The album features guest appearances from Ab-Soul, Chief Keef, Lil B, Miguel, and Little Dragon.

 GO:OD AM was supported by two singles: "100 Grandkids" and "Weekend".
 Miller began his international tour in support of the album on September 20, 2015, which started at his hometown of Pittsburgh, Pennsylvania.
 The album received generally positive reviews from critics, and debuted at number four on the US Billboard 200.

 Background

 On January 14, 2014, Miller announced that he was parting ways with Rostrum Records.
-On May 11, 2014, Miller released his tenth mixtape Faces.
+On May 11, 2014, Miller released his eleventh mixtape Faces.
 On October 21, 2014, news surfaced that Miller signed a recording contract with Warner Bros.
 Records, including a distribution deal for his label REMember Music.
 On July 30, 2015, Miller announced that he had completed his third studio album.
 On August 5, 2015, he revealed the album title, release date, as well as a music video for the lead single "100 Grandkids".